-The instructions which show you how to make an Octopus kite are step-by-step and illustrated throughout by high-quality close-up photographs.
-But first, let me tell you a few things about this popular modern type of kite...
+The instructions which show you how to make an octopus kite are step-by-step and illustrated throughout by high-quality closeup photographs.
+But first, let me tell you a few things about my take on this popular modern type of kite...

-As far as genuine inflatable octopus kites go, this one is quite an efficient flier, easily holding a 45 degree flying line angle, with enough breeze.
+As far as genuine inflatable octopus kites go, this one is quite an efficient flyer, easily holding a 45-degree flying angle, with enough breeze.

 Avoid the expense of spar material.
 In fact, if you have your own flying line(s) already, plus some large bags and sticky tape at home, your total spend might actually be zero!

 The e-book itself is also fully tested since I build the final prototype from my own instructions.
-Just to be sure the steps make sense and are error-free.
+That is just to be sure the steps make sense and are error-free.

 One of my Soft Series kites can be taken anywhere, anytime.
-They are so compact that one kite might even scrunch up into a trouser pocket.
-Or at least a jacket pocket.
-Definitely into a spare corner of a small back-pack or other carry-bag.
-You could go for a walk or a bike-ride...
-No-one would suspect that you had a decent sized kite ready to fly at a moment's notice!
+They are so compact that one kite might even scrunch up into a trouser pocket or at least a jacket pocket.
+It would definitely fit into a spare corner of a small backpack or other carry-bag.
+You could go for a walk or a bike-ride.
+No-one would suspect that you had a decent-sized kite ready to fly at a moment's notice!

 So, for any sort of outdoor setting you can get to with not much more than the clothes on your back—take a kite to fly once you get there!
 A small stake winder doesn't take much room either, or just wind some line directly around the kite itself.

 with any kite design from this site, whether sparred or not, there is

 the huge satisfaction of seeing something fly that you made with your